Reaper1-1/async-storage/docs/api/usage.md

 ### Batch operations

-Use convenient batch methods to handle multiple keys at once.
-Behind the scene, transaction performed to store all of them, or none in case of an error.
+Use batch methods to handle multiple keys at once.
+These operations are performed atomically: either all changes are applied, or none if an error occurs.

+- `setMany` stores multiple key-value pairs.
+- `getMany` retrieves multiple keys at once, returning `null` for any keys that don’t exist.
+- `removeMany` deletes multiple keys; non-existing keys are ignored without errors.

 ```typescript
 // store values